josephgodwinkimani/vue-commerce-lab/README.md

 Models are located in the `app/Models` directory.
 Each model has a corresponding factory and seeder in the `database/factories` and `database/seeders` directories.

+Models are responsible for managing the data of the application.
+They receive input from the controller, validate it, then send it to the database.

 ### Views

 This application uses Vue and Inertia, so the views are in the `resources/js/pages` directory and routed via the [web.php](https://github.com/gregrickaby/vue-commerce-lab/blob/main/routes/web.php) file.

+Views are responsible for displaying the data to the user.
+They receive data from the controller, then render it to the browser.

 ### Controllers

 Controllers are located in the `app/Http/Controllers` directory.
 Each controller has a corresponding test in the `tests/Feature` directory

+Controllers are responsible for handling requests and returning responses.
+They receive input from the user, validate it, then pass it to the model.

 ---